Fixing a TV That Keeps Restarting

 If the problem still isn’t solved, try resetting the appliance that’s connected to your TV’s HDMI cable.
 This process can vary depending on the appliance, so consult the user manual for instructions on how to reset it properly.

-Instructions for LG and Sony TVs
+Instructions for LG and Sony televisions

 For LG TVs, you may find that the restarting problem is caused by the timer setting being accidentally activated.
 To fix this problem, press “Home” on the LG remote control, navigate to “Settings” and choose “Time”.
-Next, select “Off Timer” and make sure that the time for shutting off the TV isn’t set.
+Next, select “Off Timer” and make sure that the time for shutting off the television isn’t set.

 TVs are great entertainment systems, but they can instead turn out to be a giant pain if they start to restart themselves time after time without being able to finish the process.
-By following the 5 fixes mentioned above, you should have your TV out of that shut-down, startup loop and back to showing you your favorite series.
+By following the 5 fixes mentioned above, you should have your television out of that shut-down, startup loop and back to showing you your favorite series.

 Press “Home” on the LG remote